aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 3. Go to the demo query UI at localhost:3000.
 You can interact with the demo UI while data is being added to the index, but the data won't all be available until the job is done.

 If you want to prepare you data with custom code, you can use a Jupyter notebook to iterate and test it.
-NEED LINK